hienlech/QR-Code-Generator/README.md

+# QR-Code-Generator	## Welcome to GitHub Pages
+A tool to Generate QR Code from your own text !

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/hienlech/QR-Code-Generator/edit/master/README.md) to maintain and preview the content for your website in Markdown files.